 A consultation between solicitor and a client is confidential.
 It’s subject to legal privilege and the solicitor is required to advise the client as to the strengths of any evidence in the police’s case.
 With staged disclosures, this restricts the solicitors ability to do just that.

 The solicitor will need to use their persuasive skills to encourage and persuade the police to provide more disclosure to that provided.
 Asking probative questions and not accepting what was initially disclosed will give you the best way in dealing with a staged disclosure process.

 What is the Purpose of a Police Interview?

-The purpose of an interview is to obtain evidence by questioning.
-Evidence comes from the answers to those questions and anything said may be given in evidence.
-The summary of an interview always forms part of the prosecution case not the defence.
-If as is often said by police the purpose of an interview is to give your side of story.
-If that were the case then why is it that the interview starts with the words, ‘you do not have to say anything’.
+Police interviews are used to obtain evidence by questioning.
+The evidence comes from the answers you give and anything said may be given in evidence.
+The summary of an interview always forms part of the prosecutions case not the defence.
+If, as is often said by police, the purpose of an interview is to give your side of story then why does one always start with the words, ‘you do not have to say anything’.

 Daniel qualified as a solicitor over 20 years ago.
 Since then he has amassed a wealth of experience in defending suspects during police interviews.
 He is a higher rights advocate and regularly advises professionals including members of the medical and legal profession, journalists.
 He also represents professionals in relation to disciplinary tribunals.
 In 2018 he was described by the Legal 500 publication as being “very knowledgeable in relation to police law”.
 Want t know more about Daniel? see his profile here.